McEwen Mining (TSE:MUX) Hits New 12-Month Low at $0.60

-McEwen Mining Inc (TSE:MUX – Get Rating) (NYSE:MUX) shares hit a new 52-week low during mid-day trading on Thursday .
-The company traded as low as C$0.60 and last traded at C$0.60, with a volume of 30046 shares.
+McEwen Mining Inc (TSE:MUX – Get Rating) (NYSE:MUX)’s share price reached a new 52-week low during mid-day trading on Thursday .
+The company traded as low as C$0.60 and last traded at C$0.60, with a volume of 30046 shares trading hands.
 The stock had previously closed at C$0.64.

-McEwen Mining (TSE:MUX – Get Rating) (NYSE:MUX) last issued its earnings results on Tuesday, May 10th.
-The company reported C($0.05) earnings per share (EPS) for the quarter, missing the consensus estimate of C($0.04) by C($0.01).
+McEwen Mining (TSE:MUX – Get Rating) (NYSE:MUX) last released its earnings results on Tuesday, May 10th.
+The company reported C($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C($0.04) by C($0.01).
 The business had revenue of C$32.36 million during the quarter, compared to analysts’ expectations of C$40.34 million.
-Equities analysts expect that McEwen Mining Inc will post 0.14 EPS for the current year.
+As a group, sell-side analysts forecast that McEwen Mining Inc will post 0.14 earnings per share for the current year.

 McEwen Mining Inc engages in the exploration, development, production, and sale of gold and silver.
 It also explores for copper deposits.
 The company owns 100% interests in the El Gallo and Fenix projects located in Mexico; and the Black Fox Mine and Stock Mill, Grey Fox, and Froome and Tamarack properties in Canada.